Managing by Network

 Participants should plan to attend live classes to get the most out of this training experience.

-• Each of the 18 Managing by Network Sessions is offered as a live, 2-hour webinar, at four different times to accommodate occasional schedule conflicts.
+• Each of the 18 Managing by Network sessions is offered as a live, 2-hour webinar, at four different times.
+Participants may switch from their regular group to another group as needed, to accommodate occasional schedule conflicts.

-• The review of live webinar recordings is exclusive to MBN registered course participants, instructional team members, and MBN Federal Coordinators.
+• The review of live webinar recordings is exclusive to Managing by Network registered course participants, instructional team members, and Federal Coordinators.
 Passwords for these webinars may not be shared.

 • 7.
 Is there homework?

-• Pre-webinar materials provide a context for webinar discussion.
-Completing these assignments will enrich class discussions and peer-learning.
+• Before a session, videos, self-assessments, and readings provide a conext for webinar discussion.
+Complete these pre-webinar assignments before class to enrich class discussions and peer-learning.

 • 8.
 Will I receive a certificate for this training?

-• Participants who present a Case Study are awarded a certificate with honors.
+• Participants who present a Case Study are awarded an Honors Certificate of Completion.

-• Participants will not receive a certificate by completing self-study in place of attending 10 live webinars.
+• Participants will not receive a Certificate of Completion by watching recordings in place of attending 10 live webinars.

 • 9.
 Is supervisor approval required to attend this course?